jankal13/jankal13.github.io/RESUME.md

 + Planned, managed and implemented ISO 27001 and BSI 200 standards to the infrastructure and all products.
 + Introduction of security and privacy by design to all areas within the company.
 + Introduced Infrastructure-as-a-Code (IaaC) to the infrastructure.
++ Curated and enforced rigorous security policies and training programs, bolstering company-wide cybersecurity awareness and reducing phishing incident rates by 50%

 #### IT Infrastructure & Cybersecurity Specialist, Wechselgott
 London, United Kingdom | Remote
 *May 2019 - June 2020*

-+ Deployed and managed advanced security tools, reducing vulnerabilities in software systems.
-+ Conducted security audits and code review of infrastructure and software.
++ Conducted comprehensive vulnerability assessments and security audits that led to a 20% enhancement in security protocols.
++ Spearheaded the integration of advanced security tools such as SIEM (Security Information and Event Management) tools, resulting in a 30% faster threat response time.
++ Collaborated with the development teams to integrate secure coding practices, mitigating the security risks by 45%.

 #### Doctoral Researcher, Royal Holloway University of London
 London, United Kingdom | Hybrid